Ninetales: Conception and development

 Ninetales is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 When making the games, the design first started as pixel art sprites by the development team, created with a single color identity chosen to work within the Super Game Boy hardware limitations.
 Modeled after a fox, Ninetales was created by Atsuko Nishida, who had been brought on the development team to help create cute Pokémon for the game.
 Once development was complete, Ken Sugimori re-drew the species along with the others in his own artstyle in order to give the game a unified look and finalize any design elements, while also trying to maintain the original artist's unique style.
 Its Japanese name, Kyukon, comes from the Japanese words "kyu" (nine) and "kon" (legend).

-Ninetales is a Fire-type Pokémon that evolves from the Pokémon Vulpix, also a Fire type, via use of an object called a "Fire Stone."
+Ninetales is a Fire-type Pokémon that evolves from Vulpix, also a Fire type, via use of an object called a "Fire Stone."
 In addition to using Fire-type attacks, it is also capable of using Ghost and Psychic-type attacks.
 During the development of sequel titles Pokémon Sun and Moon, "Alolan form" variants of several existing Pokémon were introduced, meant to be tied thematically to the game's region, which was modeled after Hawaii.
-Both Vulpix and Ninetales receive an Alolan form, changing their Fire type for Ice.
-Upon evolving from Vulpix via an "Ice Stone," Ninetales also gains a Fairy type, becoming the only Pokémon to have an Ice/Fairy type combination.
+Both Vulpix and Ninetales receive an Alolan form, losing their Fire type and gaining Ice type.
+Upon evolving from Vulpix via an "Ice Stone," Ninetales also gains a Fairy type, becoming the only Pokémon to have an Ice/Fairy-type combination.
 It has slightly higher speed and lower attack than its original variant.
 Alolan Ninetales' different type and design is explained by its adaption due to the "chilly mountain air" it lives in.